adamrudolf-becube/cpp-cheatsheet/README.md

 While most of the modern languages have sophisticated ways to refer to other files, in C++, and earlier in C, they have found a very simple solution.
 They just made a separate tool that can copy-paste code from one file to another.
 The idea is that you have specific directives to this program, and it does text modifications to practically generate the C++ code for you.
 With that you can have the declarations in one single, central place, and all the clients could just automatically copy them into themselves.
 And this is the `#include` statement.
 You might probably already know that the `#include` just finds the target file, takes its contents as text and literally copies it in the place of the `#include` statement.

 So this is - again - another and last tool we mention.
 Since it processes text (takes textfiles and input, and produces textfiles as output), and results in proper C++ code that is fed to the compiler then, it's called **preprocessor**.

 There are other preprocessors out there, the common in them is that, unlike a programming language, they don't result in executable code, but instead result in another formal language.
-The source file of them is usually a mix of the target language and directives to the preprocessor just like your source code has preprocessor directives and C++ also.
+The source file of them is usually a mix of the target language and directives to the preprocessor just like your source code has a mixture of C++ and preprocessor directives.

-Another well-known preprocessor is PHP which is a html preprocessor, and actually means **P**hp, **H**ypertext **P**reprocessor, being a recursive abreviation.
+*(Side note: another well-known preprocessor is PHP which is an html preprocessor, and actually means **P**hp, **H**ypertext **P**reprocessor, being a recursive abbreviation.
 And similarly, a PHP code is usually a mixture of html and PHP code.
-If you feed that code to a PHP preprocessor, it finds the PHP parts, executes them and - in normal case - results in a valid and pure html code.
+If you feed that code to a PHP preprocessor, it finds the PHP parts, executes them, replaces them by html and - in normal case - results in a valid and pure html file.)*

-This is nothing different with out preprocessor that resolves the includes, and other preprocessor directives, for example macros or conditions that can include and exclude C++ source code based on certain conditions.
+This is nothing different with our preprocessor that resolves the `#include`s, and other preprocessor directives, for example macros or conditions that can include and exclude C++ source code based on certain conditions.

 The `#include` is not at all some kind of sophisticated reference that gets resolved during compile or runtime.
 Think of it literally as copy paste.
 You can literally have a file containing only a closing curly brace, and in another file with a function that misses the closing curly brace, but includes the previous file there.
 The preprocessor will simply paste the curly brace and the compiler will only see a properly closed function.

+One note here is that since the preprocessor by its nature runs before the compiler, the compiler doesn't know about the preprocessor directives.
+The compiler gets the pure C++ files, where all the `#include`s are already replaced by the contents of the included files.
+In this sense the compiler doesn't have and cannot have files that point to each other, for the preprocessor they are really just standalone files.

+Since the `#include` directives can somewhat change the original file structure, the compiler doesn't necessarily get exactly the file structure how you created it.
+That's why there is a subtle distinguish: the files the compiler gets are called **translation units**.
+So one `.obj` file is created for one translation unit.
+If you include a source file from another, 2 files might be merged, resulting one `.obj` file from files that were 2 separate `.cpp` files in your source code.
+That's why sometimes we talk about files, sometimes translation units.
+Most of the cases one `.cpp` file is one translation unit, so it's kind of think of them as the same thing.

-Note that because of this it does matter where you put your include directives, as well as their order.
-Altough in normal cases they should be independent, it might happen that they depend on each other and having the wrong order might cause errors - or maybe worse - hide existing errors and just work when they shouldn't.
+Another note is that because of how the `#include` works, it *does* matter where you put your include directives, as well as their order.
+Altough in normal cases they should be independent, it might happen that they depend on each other and having the wrong order might cause errors or (maybe worse) hide existing errors and just work when they shouldn't.
 But more about that a bit later.

 So why we had to discuss all the mechanisms with linkers and magic dependency resolution without imports and everything if we end up still including the dependencies?
 Can I just pretend its Python and `#include "log.cpp"` in my `main.cpp`?